nicklearning/plant-info-project/README.md

 An app where you can search for plants, then be presented with gardening tips and pictures and resources.

 ## User story:
-As a gardener I would like to more about the plants that can grow in my area, and how I can take care of them.
+As a gardener I would like to more about growing different plants, and how I can take care of them.

 ## Wireframe :